Want to know why there is so much confusion surrounding thyroid medication and treatment?

-Some people do very poorly on it, some people do poorly on it, others notice no difference, others notice some benefit, and others notice an significant benefit.
+Some people do very poorly on it, some people do poorly on it, others notice no difference, others notice some benefit, and others notice a significant benefit.

 You can pretty much fit anywhere on this spectrum and the reason for it has to do with your dose, absorption rates, genetic variances, and peripheral thyroid conversion.

-What I really wanted to outline in this article is just so diverse treating thyroid patients can be.
+What I really wanted to outline in this article is just how diverse treating thyroid patients can be.